 Disable or delete the iOS Mail app on your phone.

+You can find instructions on how to delete built-in Apple apps from your iOS12, iOS13, iPadOS, or Apple Watch devices from Apple's website.
 Start using an alternative, such as Outlook or Gmail apps.
 Both of these are secure to use.

 Do you want to see how ‘MailDemon’ works in more detail?